w3security/cli/CONTRIBUTING.md

 Debugger configuration is available for VS Code.
 Open "Run and Debug" and choose "Jest Current File".

-Typically, you should not run the full test suite locally.
-Snyk CLI includes a variety of features which require various tools and configuration to be installed.
+Typically, you should not run the full test suite locally. w3security CLI includes a variety of features which require various tools and configuration to be installed.
 Our PR pipeline will take care of most of that.
 Locally, you should focus on the tests related to your changes.

 ## Writing tests